Back to Incidents

 SDN Controller Outage Due to Database Connection Limit

-Reported: August 1, 2025 at 08:00 UTC | Last Updated: August 1, 2025 at 07:14 UTC
+Reported: August 1, 2025 at 08:00 UTC Last Updated: December 9, 2025 at 09:18 UTC

 Incident Details

-Duration: 1h 0m
+Duration 1h 0m

-Affected Services: SDN Controller, DHCP Services, Network Automation
+Affected Services SDN Controller, DHCP Services, Network Automation

-Impact Areas: SDN, DHCP, Database, Network Operations
+Impact SDN, DHCP, Database, MariaDB, Network Operations

 Summary

-On August 1, 2025, AS214503 experienced a Software-Defined Networking (SDN) controller outage caused by a MariaDB max_connections setting that was inadvertently reset during a database upgrade.
-The connection limit reverted from the previously configured 16000 to the default 1000, preventing the SDN controller from executing critical network operations, resulting in extended DHCP lease times and degraded network automation capabilities.
-No packet forwarding issues were observed as the data plane remained operational.
+The connection limit reverted from the previously configured 16000 to the default 1000, preventing the SDN controller from executing critical network operations.
+This resulted in extended DHCP lease times and degraded network automation capabilities.
+No packet forwarding issues were observed as the data plane remained operational throughout the incident.

 Impact

-• Primary Cause: MariaDB max_connections limit exceeded
+• Primary Cause: MariaDB max_connections limit exceeded due to configuration reset

 • Affected Systems: SDN controller, network automation, DHCP services